Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 How do I know when I have had an adequate amount of seaweed minerals get into my structure?
 I feel lighter in my arms and legs, and I feel more solid in my body.
 Plus, when I am sensitive enough, I feel more "substance" or something, going into my teeth.

 Also, when I bang myself I don't feel as much hurt and the sensation stops very quickly.
 Also, when I get blood drawn from a vein in my elbow, for medical testing, with more calcium from seaweed in my body, I barely feel a stick if at all.
-With low calcium from seaweed i usually feel a little pain.
+With low calcium from seaweed I usually feel a little pain from the needle stick-in.

 With a combination of green juices, kelp and wakame seaweeds, a lot of vitamin C and a lot of the adrenal formula I can actually move my arms and legs around faster and lighter, and it's a "fun" feeling.